IJPaul/IJPaul/README.md

 - 👋 Hi, I’m @IJPaul
 - 👀 I’m interested in all flavors of ML/DL, especially applications to quantitative finance
 - 🌱 I’m currently learning about cryptography,
-- 💞️ I’m looking to collaborate on open-source blockchain projects
+- 💞️ I’m looking to collaborate on open-source blockchain projects on the bitcoin network
 - 📫 How to reach me ... connect with me on LinkedIn!
 Just Google me. 💯

 <!---